-Yale School of Public Health scientists are researching a range of maternal child health conditions and behaviors to promote healthier outcomes for mothers and their newborns.
+Yale School of Public Health scientists are researching a range of maternal and child health conditions and behaviors to promote healthier outcomes for mothers and their newborns.
 This work includes genetic susceptibilities and nutritional and environmental exposures during pregnancy, childbirth and the postpartum period.

-Additionally, YSPH focuses on the impacts that mental health, poverty and other disparities have on maternal child health.
+Additionally, YSPH focuses on the impacts that mental health, poverty and other disparities have on maternal and child health.
 This research is implemented through prospective birth cohorts, pre-conception cohorts, randomized controlled trials and mass spectrometry analysis.

 Our research areas include:

 Obesity and how it affects gestational diabetes on childhood metabolic health